In 737 Max Crashes, Boeing Pointed to Pilot Error — Despite a Fatal Design Flaw

 Then-Boeing CEO Dennis Muilenburg latched onto findings that pilot inexperience and lack of training were part of a chain of events that led to the tragedies.
 Yet both the March 2019 Ethiopian Airlines crash and the October 2018 crash of Lion Air Flight 610 involved a software system, MCAS, that was supposed to keep people safe — but instead contributed to tragic deaths when triggered by a single faulty sensor.

-From award-winning FRONTLINE director Tom Jennings, Boeing’s Fatal Flaw premieres Tuesday, Sept.
-14, 2021, on PBS and online.
-Drawing on extensive reporting from a team of New York Times investigative journalists, as well as original interviews with key sources, the film tells the inside story of the fastest-selling jet in Boeing history, the two deadly crashes that killed a combined 346 people, and how intense market pressure and failed oversight contributed to a catastrophic crisis for one of world’s most iconic industrial names.
+From award-winning FRONTLINE director Tom Jennings, Boeing’s Fatal Flaw premiered Tuesday, Sept.
+14, on PBS and online and is now available to stream in full.
+Drawing on extensive reporting from a team of New York Times investigative journalists, as well as original interviews with key sources, the film tells the inside story of the fastest-selling jet in Boeing history, the two deadly crashes that killed a combined 346 people, and how intense market pressure and failed oversight contributed to a catastrophic crisis for one of the world’s most iconic industrial names.

 “One of the things that really struck me, from speaking to a lot of Boeing employees, was that they were so excited to go to work at Boeing,” says Doug Pasternak, who led the 2019-2020 congressional investigation into the 737 Max and speaks publicly in the film for the first time about what he found.
 “Boeing is a tremendous engineering company and a technical marvel, but almost without failure, they point to a degradation of that mindset — and that safety suffered as a result.
 Looking backwards, I think you can clearly see the trajectory to tragedy along the way at Boeing.”